stem-piano/stem-piano-g-main/documentation/users_manual.md

 ## Caring for Stem Piano

 The CNY-70 have a long, but finite lifetime.

-Recommend not keeping piano powered-up when not in use.
+Turn off piano when not in use.

+Turn off piano when changing any connections.

 Protect the circuit boards from electrostatic discharge (ESD) and anything touching them.
 Build a case or enclose the piano.
 The circuit boards generate some heat and should be vented.

-If the frame is bumped, it could change the sensor alignment.
+If the frame is moved it could change the sensor alignment.
 In this case, clear the calibration values and restart the calibration process.

 Enjoy!